Vatsim-Scandinavia/controlcenter/docs/concepts/training.md

 ### Rating upgrades and the roster

 When you sign off a rating, Control Center warns you if it finds no completed [rating upgrade task][tasks] for it.
+**Mark training as completed** carries a matching warning, naming the VATSIM ratings it signs off with the training rather than part by part.
 The warning is advisory and does not block you:

 - Completing the upgrade task first is the normal order, since that is what adds the student to the Division roster.